plopezmp/GdR/Automation Lab with Python/README.md

 write
 ```

 2. The line `transport input all` is required to be able to stablish Telnet and SSH connections.
-The user and password (`plm` and `cisco`) could be personalized.
+The user and password (`plm` and `cisco`) can be personalized.
 3. `R1#show ip int brief`
+4. From the localhost Terminal do `lab@fedora:~$ ping 172.18.0.251`.
-4. Now, is it possible to test the telnet connection to R1 from the localhost Terminal:
+5. Now, is it possible to test the telnet connection to R1 from the localhost Terminal:
    ```
-   root@NetworkAutomation-1:~#telnet 172.18.0.251
+   lab@fedora:~$ telnet 172.18.0.251
    Username: plm
    password:
    ```
    write `cisco` in the password.

    To enter in protected mode (`enable`) the password we have set is `cisco`.

 ## Basic Python script